xubiuit/input_widget/int_range_widget/README.rst

 Installation
 ============
 Installation process is at present stage only possible in manual way.
 Then go to you odoo web interface to the module section and start "Update module list".
-Then look for the "Percentage Range Widget" in Apps (module list) and install.
+Then look for the "Integer Range Widget" in Apps (module list) and install.
 I hope you enjoy checking out what all you can do with this application.